 Reason(R): This is because of the distance from the centre at the equator being greater than that at the poles.

-Explanation: The gravitation force (g) is not the same at different latitudes on the surface.
+So the gravitation force (g) is not the same at different latitudes on the surface.
 It is greater near the poles and less at the equator.
 This is because of the distance from the centre at the equator being greater than that at the poles.

-Mark the incorrect among the following:
+Mark the INCORRECT among the following:

 The Mohorovicic discontinuity refers to